EthanMacDonald/ToDoText/readme_lists.md

 - **Quick Actions**: Check/uncheck items with single click
 - **Auto-save**: Changes are saved automatically
 - **Reset Function**: Clear all checks to start over
+- **Inline Editing**: Edit item text and quantity metadata directly in the dashboard
+- **Quantity Display**: Quantities appear as italic text next to item names

 ### Visual Organization
 - **Area Headers**: Bold, colored section headers for organizing items
 - **Indented Items**: Checkbox items are visually indented under their areas
 - **Progress Calculation**: Only checkbox items count toward completion percentage
 - **Hover Effects**: Visual feedback when hovering over clickable items
+- **Quantity Indicators**: Subtle display of quantity information when present
+- **Edit Controls**: Click the edit button (✏️) to modify items

 ### Creating New Lists
 1. Create a new `.txt` file in the `lists/` directory